marsinvasion/new-vps-setup/README.md

 ```
 myuser@myserver:~$ sudo apt-get install iptables-persistent
 ```
-reboot myuserice to see if iptables have been persisted
+reboot myuser to see if iptables have been persisted
 ```
 myuser@myserver:~$ sudo reboot